11 Best Places to Watch Sedona Sunsets, AZ 2023

 8. Devil’s Bridge

 The Devil’s Bridge is a naturally formed sandstone arch in the Coconino National Forest.
 Its highest elevation is over 4600 feet.
-Crossing the bridge is the most challenging part of the hike, as the bridge lacks any bars on either side.
+Crossing the bridge was the most challenging part of the hike, as the bridge lacked any bars on either side.
 Even though the trail length is short from almost all starting points, it may take 2 to 3 hours for the rough terrain.

 Some parts of the way also have slippery surfaces, which might be dangerous.
 The sunset from the bridge, overlooking the vast eternity of Sedona deserts, is a favorite among photographers.